 A Hive of Newly Activated Vacant Space

 The Pallet Pavilion sat alongside other interesting projects to create a temporary events square for Christchurch and reinstate public access from Victoria Street to Victoria Square.
 The now-visible axis between the two is framed by tall arcade structures initiated by Life in Vacant Spaces and the Festival of Transitional Architecture.
-The Arcades Project will host regular markets and other outdoor events.
-In addition, CPIT architectural studies students have built a public earthen pizza oven.
-With the support of the Christchurch City Council the area will be brought back to life with a range of activities all summer long.
+The Arcades Project has hosted regular markets, an art installation and other outdoor events.
+In addition, CPIT architectural studies students built a public earthen pizza oven.
+With the support of the Christchurch City Council the area was brought back to life with a range of activities all summer long.